 Using evidence to inform institutional improvement efforts has been a goal at NSSE since its inception.
-This is why NSSE data and reports provide actionable information about critical dimensions of educational learning.
+This is why NSSE data and reports provide actionable information about critical dimensions of learning in higher education.

-However, we often get questions about ways to analyze and interpret our data and reports, especially as it relates to diversity and inclusion.
+However, we often get questions about ways to analyze and interpret our data and reports, especially in respect to diversity and inclusion.
 Some common questions include:

 How do we identify subgroups of students struggling or excelling in their experiences?